skellystudios/skelly-io/skellyio-jekyll/_posts/2016-04-01-twelve_tasks_of_hercules_as_advised_by_McKinsey.md

 Our agricultural experts point out given that these have been specially bred to eat human flesh, Diomedes Inc. may find themselves with a PR nightmare on their hands, and may be willing to sell off the toxic asset for much less than market value.

 ### 9. Retrieve the Belt of Hippolyta

-Good chance for a merger
+We believe that this may be an excellent opportunity for the client to perform a strategic matrimonial merger to unlock this asset category.

 ### 10. Obtain the Cattle of Geryon

-Some sort of options market
+As the transport and storage costs of these commodities is enormous, we would direct the client to consider instead cattle-based derivatives such as options or even exchange-traded funds which could give the requisite exposure to a wide variety of mythical grazing animals.

 ### 11. Obtain the Apples of the Hesperides

-Low hanging fruit joke
+Although there the eventual goal will be to procure the high-value but difficult "golden" varients, the client should first consider a full cost benefit analysis and aim first for the low-hanging fruit.

 ### 12. Capture Cerberus

-Hades is actually another McKinsey client, so we will be happy to arrange a mutual exchange.. for a fee
+As luck would have it, Hades is actually another McKinsey client.
+We will be happy to arrange and facilitate a mutual exchange program... for a fee, of course.